processone/docs.ejabberd.im/content/admin/installation.md

 By default, ejabberd uses its own database to store runtime data.
 In many cases you may need to let ejabberd use an external SQL database.
-Supported SQL backends are MySQL, PostgreSQL, Sqlite, MSSQL.
+Supported SQL backends are MS SQL, MySQL, PostgreSQL, SQLite.

 When using external database backend, ejabberd does not create schema and tables by itself.
 You must create the schema before you run ejabberd.